jtompkins/Haberdasher/Readme.md

 ### Inserting an entity into the database

-Calling `Insert` on the Haberdashery returns the new primary key:
+Calling `Insert` on the SqlTable returns the new primary key:

 	var product = new Product() {
 									Name = "Test",